45PRESS/45press-coding-standards/README.md

 ### WPCS
 https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards

-* Put the projects-composer.json file in the root of your project folder.
+* Put the composer.json file in the root of your project folder.
-* Rename it composer.json
 * Run composer install